KrisKasprzak/EBYTE/README.md

 Vcc		Ground					Ground must be common to module and MCU

 notes
-* caution in connecting to Arduino pin 0 and 1 as those pins are for USB connection to PC, You may need a 4K7 pullup to Rx and AUX pins (possibly Tx) if using and Arduino, OR you may need a series 4K7 resistor between MCU Tx and the transceiver Rx.
+1. caution in connecting to Arduino pin 0 and 1 as those pins are for USB connection to PC, You may need a 4K7 pullup to Rx and AUX pins (possibly Tx) if using and Arduino, OR you may need a series 4K7 resistor between MCU Tx and the transceiver Rx.
+2. In some of my applications, I did not have enough digital pins to connect the Aux pin.
+No worries (just pass -1 in the argument list in the object create code).
+Then you will need to provide an appropriate delay() to let the transmission complete--experiment with the amount.

 Module source
 http://www.ebyte.com/en/